Which freezer brand to buy in 2020

 - How we calculate the best and worst freezer brands

 Cracked or broken drawers and flap lids, a build up of ice in a frost-free model, and not maintaining the correct temperature are some of the most common freezer faults, according to our annual survey of nearly 2,400 owners.

-Worryingly, we also found that catastrophic faults such as a broken compressor are far more common in some freezer brands than others.
+Worryingly, we also found catastrophic faults, such as a broken compressor, are far more common in some freezer brands than others.
 For the very worst brands, 10% develop a fault within the first year of use.

 Knowing which brands develop the most faults, and how quickly, is vital when you're buying a new freezer.
 That's why each year we ask nearly 2,400 Which? members to tell us whether they are happy, or have experienced problems, with their freezer in our unique reliability and customer satisfaction survey.

 Our survey data takes into account the reported fault rates, severity of these faults, and the speed with which they occurred.
 In our latest analysis we've looked at the performance of the biggest freezer manufacturers – including Beko, Hotpoint, Indesit, John Lewis, Miele and Samsung – and have calculated a reliability rating and customer score for each so you know which brands to choose – and which to avoid.

 As you can see, there's a big difference between the most and least reliable freezer brands, and the satisfaction score reported by customers.

 The table below summarises this year’s reliability results.
 Brands are ranked by their customer score, which relates to whether their customers would recommend it.
 The higher the percentage score for reliability, the fewer problems reported.